adjmunro/kotlin-ast/src/commonMain/kotlin/nz/adjmunro/ast/sre/sre-syntax.md

   - Doing so would involve searching the string for matching keywords, and using the index to style to content, which is tedious.
   - Not only is this approach prone to bugs (especially with nested styling), but it immediately breaks down when faced with multilingual strings.
 - Compose offers a `fromHtml` function, but a full HTML parser is heavier and is only suitable for remote strings sent from the server.
-- Android string resources are cleaned of all XML/HTML-like tags when loaded.
+- Android string resources are cleaned of all XML/HTML-like tags when loaded (unless `CDATA` is used, however that is not necessarily more conventient for binding `onClick` callbacks).
   - Angle brackets `<tag>text</tag>` are not allowed in Android string resources, so we use square brackets instead.
   - Similar issues arise with apostrophes and speech marks, which are not allowed in Android string resources without escaping `\'` & `\"`.
 - SRE is not in conflict with markdown.